LauraWangQiu/UIAutoTest/README.md

 Additionally, [Python](https://www.python.org/downloads/) will be used as the scripting language to interact with the Sikulix API.

+### Other aspects

+> [!IMPORTANT] All the images must have sufficient quality to be clicked and displayed in the executable large enough.

 ### Download Sikulix API and Jython

 ```py